bryanchanrgb/epidemetrics_mirror/README.md

 ## UPDATE - New Instructions

 The code has been redesigned and older versions of the scripts can be found within the archive folder.
-Running the generate_table.py script will download the data from the OxCovid database and generate the csv files need to reproduce the figures in the paper.
-The CSVs should automatically be stored within the data folder along with a timestamp of when the database was accessed.
-The SAVE_PLOTS argument can be toggled to generate the plots needed for data labelling.
+Running the `generate_table.py` script will download the data from the OxCOVID19 database and generate the CSV files need to reproduce the figures in the paper.
+The CSVs should automatically be stored within the data folder along with a time stamp of when the database was accessed.
+The `SAVE_PLOTS` Boolean argument can be toggled to generate the plots needed for data labelling.

 ```
 $ python generate_table.py
 ```

 The figures can be reproduced by running the following script.

 ```
 $ python generate_plots.py
 ```

+Alternatively, running `sh run-server.sh` at the command line will start an HTTP server from which the `index.html` file will show the Vega-Lite visualisations.
+The specifications for these figures are in the `js` directory.

 ## Downloading and computing summary table